networktocode/awesome-network-automation/README.md

 - [Network-Conditions-Emulator](https://github.com/marty90/Network-Conditions-Emulator) - Artificially limit bandwidth, delay and loss rate on selected interfaces.
 - [netconan](https://github.com/intentionet/netconan) - Network Configuration Anonymizer
 - [NetCopa](https://github.com/cidrblock/netcopa) - Network device configuration parser ("industry standard" -> YAML converter).
-- [Topolograph](https://github.com/Vadims06/topolograph) - Python-based Web tool for visualisation of OSPF topologies and making a prediction of network behaviour in case of network's outage.
+- [Topolograph](https://github.com/Vadims06/topolograph) - Python-based Web tool for visualisation of OSPF/ISIS topologies and making a prediction of network behaviour in case of network's outage.
+- [OSPF Watcher](https://github.com/Vadims06/ospfwatcher) - Container-based solution which tracks OSPF topology changes via established GRE tunnel with the network and shows them on the history diagram.
+Helps to clarify what has happened with the network 5 min or 5 hours ago.

 # Hypervisors and Containers